ashokgit/Ultimate-Translator/README.md

 -   **Advanced Telemetry and Observability**: Integrate with industry-standard monitoring tools (like Prometheus, Grafana, OpenTelemetry) to provide deep insights into system performance, translation accuracy, and operational costs.
 -   **Full Production-Grade Hardening**: Implement the features mentioned in the limitations, including async job processing, advanced rate-limit management, user authentication, and detailed audit trails.

+## Disclaimer

+This project was done just for adventure and fun with vibe coding.

 ## Contributing

 1. Fork the repository